benjohnsonnlp/developer/_content/programming-model/concepts.md

 * Organizing expertise by group and organization
 * Verifying the health of expertise

-The Personal Assistant Builder service is a Watson Assistant Builder service.
-Learn more about the Personal Assistant Builder service [here]({{site.baseurl}}/broken_link)
+The Assistant Builder service is a Watson Assistant Builder service.
+Learn more about the Assistant Builder service [here]({{site.baseurl}}/broken_link)

 ### Knowledge and Reasoning service
 Watson Assistant applications automate a task without requiring the user to ask for help.
 Using the Knowledge and Reasoning service, any service, device or sensor can be used to anticipate a user's needs, understand the context of their activity, the space around them and suggest entertaining or helpful experiences.
 The Knowledge and Reasoning service allows objects rules to invoke expertise proactively to address a user's needs.
 The Knowledge and Reasoning service includes: